neuland-ingolstadt/neuland.app-native/README.md

 ### Current State

-> **Warning**
-> The app is in early development and not yet publicly available.
+The app is in development and not yet publicly available.

-We are currently doing an internal alpha test with the goal of releasing the app for iOS and Android later this year.